Clinical Intelligence in Litigation

 Case Applications

 Structured clinical intelligence is best evaluated through application.
-The matters below illustrate how disciplined analytical architecture alters litigation posture across wrongful death, diagnostic delay, and catastrophic exposure cases.
-All matters are anonymized.
+The anonymized matters below illustrate how Lexcura Summit’s analytical approach clarifies medical complexity, stabilizes chronology, and materially affects litigation posture.

 Hospital Negligence — Wrongful Death

-Counsel received approximately 2,000 pages of hospital documentation spanning multiple providers and consecutive shifts.
-Documentation was internally inconsistent, and the stated cause of death lacked mechanistic clarity.
-Mediation was scheduled within weeks.
+Counsel received approximately 2,000 pages of hospital records spanning multiple providers, shifts, and treatment intervals.
+Documentation was internally inconsistent, and the stated cause of death lacked a stable mechanistic narrative.
+Mediation was approaching.

 - Medication administration variance inconsistent with physician orders